-Developing and launching a novel anti-VEGF medicine with extended durability is the central principle of our KSI-301 development program, and in the last quarter we have continued to make substantial progress in the recruitment of our pivotal studies evaluating long-interval dosing of KSI-301.
-Each study is evaluating KSI-301's potential for best-in-class long-interval dosing regimens.
+Developing and launching a novel anti-VEGF medicine with extended durability is the central principle of our KSI-301 development program, and in the last quarter we have continued to make substantial progress in the recruitment of our pivotal studies evaluating KSI-301.
+The pivotal study program evaluates KSI-301's potential for best-in-class long-interval dosing regimens and broad labeling to reduce barriers to reimbursement.
 Our Phase 2b/3 DAZZLE pivotal study in patients with treatment-naïve wet AMD was initiated in October 2019 and completed enrollment in November 2020.
 In the third quarter of 2020, we also initiated two Phase 3 studies in DME (GLEAM and GLIMMER) and one Phase 3 study in RVO (BEACON).
+In June 2021, we randomized the first patients into an additional Phase 3 study in wet AMD (DAYLIGHT) that is designed to broaden KSI-301's potential product labeling and maximize physician's treatment flexibility and reimbursement confidence.
 To date, we are pleased with the operational progress in site activation, patient screening and recruitment in these studies.
-All EU clinical trial application submissions are active and approved, and we are focused on further promoting patient enrollment in a competitive recruiting environment with the goal of completing patient recruitment in 4Q2021 for all three studies.
+We believe we are on track to complete patient enrollment into GLEAM, GLIMMER, BEACON, and DAYLIGHT in the fourth quarter of 2021 or early 2022.
+Notably, BEACON is nearly two-thirds enrolled and we are extending the study to 18 months to allow participants to continue to receive treatment for a longer period of time.
+In the DAZZLE study, the last patient's last visit for the primary efficacy endpoint is expected in the fourth quarter of 2021 and topline data are expected in the first quarter of 2022.